Torlus/Torlus.github.io/_posts/2016-03-04-why-the-bitcoin-blockchain-is-einsteinian.md

 Think about it as a **giant lottery**.

+# Why does it matter?

+Now, let's go further: **no matter how many attempts, how much time** is spent by computers all around the world to find a solution, the idea of a **continuous flow of time** is dictacted by a chain of "lucky ones" solving the problem.

+No matter how much **real world's time** is spent trying (or not) to find a solution, it is only when such a solution is eventually found that the **blockchain's time** "advances" (i.e. a new block of transactions is added to the blockchain).
+This is the **energy** spent to find the **correct solution**, the **proof-of-work** that rules the world.

+That's right. **In Bitcoin's universe, Time has been replaced by Energy.**

+But what is really disturbing is that, since Einstein, we all know that **it is how the real world works.**

+This is what seems to me where the real genius of the Bitcoin's blockchain resides: instead of trying to find a way to replace the need of an absolute timestmap server, which is something that **belongs to a Newtonian perception of the world**, it just goes further by finding a solution in **Einstein's spacetime model**.

+And it works!

 # From Einstein to Newton... wait, what?

-Now, let's go further: no matter how much time is spent by computers all around the world to find a solution, the idea of a **continuous flow of time** is dictacted by a chain of "lucky ones" solving the problem.

 And as the Bitcoin universe expands (to a limit), the problem to solve increases in difficulty, adapting itself to the whole computing power of its members.

-This is where the "magic" resides: for most problems in computer science, the **time** spent to solve them decreases (Moore's law et al.), whereas in Bitcoin's blockchain case, it seems steady...
+This is where another part of the "magic" resides: for most problems in computer science, the **time** spent to solve them decreases (Moore's law et al.), whereas in Bitcoin's blockchain case, it seems steady...

 ![coin-supply](/images/coin-supply.png)